-Note, the current Price Determination will expire in February 2019.
-In the coming months the commission will commence a review of the current Price Determination, including public consultation in preparation for its replacement.
+The current Price Determination will expire in February 2019.
+The commission has commenced a review of the current Price Determination, which will include public consultation in preparation for its replacement.
 The commission intends to make a new Price Determination to take effect at the time of expiry of the current Price Determination.

 The commission also monitors DPO's compliance with both the Price Determination and Access Policy and reports annually to the minister.
-The commission's report to the minister is required to be tabled in Parliament and is published on the commission's website.
+The commission's report to the minister is required to be tabled in Parliament and is published on the commission's website.8